 Simple English definitions for legal terms

-Read a random definition: business-to-business
+Read a random definition: registration-based quorum

 A bar association is a group of lawyers who work together to make sure that lawyers follow the rules and act professionally.
 In the United States, there is a big group called the American Bar Association, and each state also has its own group.
 These groups can punish lawyers who break the rules and make sure that lawyers are doing their job well.
 There are also smaller groups for lawyers who work in the same city or county.